aws-powertools/powertools-lambda-typescript/packages/idempotency/README.md

 You can make any function idempotent, and safe to retry, by wrapping it using the `makeIdempotent` higher-order function.

-The function wrapper takes a reference to the function to be made idempotent as first argument, and an object with options as second argument.
+The `makeIdempotent` function takes a reference to the function to be made idempotent as first argument, and an object with options as second argument.

 When you wrap your Lambda handler function, the utility uses the content of the `event` parameter to handle the idempotency logic.